DionJChapman/Localization-Internationalization-Editor/README.md

 - **i18n-l10n-editor.sortKeyTogether**
   - Sort files and the editor so that key and @key will be kept together.
 The default value is true.
     - `i18n-l10n-editor.sortKeyTogether: true`
+- **i18n-l10n-editor.executeFlutterGen**
+  - Execute flutter gen-l10n when the translations are saved. the requires a l10n.yaml file to work.
+    - `i18n-l10n-editor.executeFlutterGen: true`
 - **i18n-l10n-editor.autoTranslateNewLanguage**
   - This will auto translate any new translations files added to the editor.
 It requires the translations to be added.
 The default value is *false*.
     - `i18n-l10n-editor.autoTranslateNewLanguage: false`